 Bees need water and if you have a bird bath, remember that bees need stepping stones.
 Refresh the water regularly, and especially on very hot days to avoid evaporation.

 While honeybees attract a lot of attention, native wild bees are very important to our food system and environment.
 Local bees forage on native plant species, and we can plan gardens that provide pollen and nectar for pollinators throughout the growing season.

-Below is a chart with some suggestions for bee-friendly plants, and you can check with your local beekeepers groups and nurseries for more information about your location (source: NW Edible).
+Below is a chart with some suggestions for bee-friendly plants (source: NW Edible).